w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

 public_key: 5C555czPfaHgYhKhsRg2KNCLGCJ82jVsvweTHAnfvT83uy5T
 ```

-Once you have submitted the call, head over to `Extrinsics -> fiatRamps -> mapIbanAccount` call.
+Once you have submitted the call, head over to `Extrinsics -> fiatRamps -> createAccount` call.
 Here we need to map Alice's IBAN number to his on-chain account address.
 Simply choose Alice as a signer and the  copy and paste value of the IBAN number from the following JSON file and submit the extrinsic.

 ```json
 {